 Bryce has spent 27 years building homes but the true love of his life is his wife, Courtney, and their two children.
 Ocean racing and blue water sailing come in a not too distant second…and did we mention, he‘s a mean wood carver?

-The son of a Navy man, Steve had toured the world before putting down roots in North Carolina, where he built his own custom-home construction business.
+The son of a Coast Guard man, Steve had toured the world before putting down roots in North Carolina, where he built his own custom-home construction business.
 To special friends, Steve will slip a package of his Teriyaki jerky, quite simply the best ever.

 To our amazement, William seems to love budgets...and making sure clients feel the same.
 Speaking of low numbers, his handicap on the golf course has been in the single digits for years.